Woman with 7 DUI arrests wants to go to prison, says Las Vegas is not the place for her

 Reyes missed a court appearance on May 4 and a judge issued a bench warrant for her arrest.
 Police then issued an alert last Thursday for Reyes’ arrest.

-“I never cut it off!” a Facebook account with Reyes’ name and photo replied in the comments on 8 News Now’s post.
+“I never cut it off!” a Facebook account with Reyes’ name and photo replied in the comments on a Facebook post about the arrest from KLAS.
 “An officer cut it off when I turned myself in.
 They continued to release me.”

 “They did remove it.
 It never died,” she said from jail.
 “That’s false.
 It never died.”